Forbes list of the most valuable sports teams: Number one by year

 In 2016, the NFL's Dallas Cowboys simultaneously became both the first team to surpass $4 billion in value and the first non–association football team to top the ranking since its inception in 2010.
 Manchester United (2010–12) and Real Madrid (2013–15) have previously each been named the most valuable team three times.
+The Cowboys have remained the most valuable team every year since 2016, reaching a record valuation of $13 billion in 2025.